-A document with the process for requesting a federal loan can be found on the SBC&GS website on the Financial Aid Page.
+All needed forms for requesting a federal loan can be found on the SBC&GS website on the Financial Aid Page.
 Also available on the website is the Policy and Procedure document for loan requests.

 By policy, the Financial Aid Office does not order loans until after the end of the add/drop date after the start of each semester.